Posiadacz07/algorithms/README.md

 In this moment you can find here C++11 implementation of algorithms.
 Every file was created due to my self development.

-Every directory have their own description.
+Every directory with implementation have their own description.

 Enjoy!